the following guidelines will help you prepare for your role:

 UPON ARRIVAL AT THE MEETING

-- inform the Toastmaster of the Evening if you have prepared a ‘Word of the Day’,
+– ask the Grammarian / WoD Master if they have prepared a ‘Word of the Day’,

 DURING THE MEETING